COVID-19 Vaccine for Children

 - Does my COVID-19 booster have to be the same brand as my initial series?

 The FDA and CDC allows for the use of a booster of a different brand than the original series although the benefits of this approach are not yet clear.
-In general, you can get the same vaccine brand that you received with your original series (example: Pifzer to Pfizer; Moderna to Moderna; J&J to J&J).
+Pfizer or Moderna are preferred in most situations.
+But in general, you can get the same vaccine brand that you received with your original series (example: Pifzer to Pfizer; Moderna to Moderna; J&J to J&J).

 - What is the difference between an additional dose and a booster dose?